moov-io/paygate/README.md

 This project is currently under development and could introduce breaking changes to reach a stable status.
 We are looking for community feedback so please try out our code or give us feedback!

-The latest stable release is on the v0.7.x series.
+**Note**: The latest stable release is on the v0.7.x series.
 Please [use that branch](https://github.com/moov-io/paygate/tree/release-v0.7) if you're building from source.

 ## Getting Started